Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Search the Cloudflare documentation.'
-It specifies the verb ('Search') and resource ('Cloudflare documentation'), making the function unambiguous.
-However, it doesn't explicitly differentiate from the sibling tool 'migrate_pages_to_workers_guide', which appears to be a specific guide rather than a general search function.
+The description clearly states the verb ('Search') and specific resource ('Cloudflare documentation'), and lists covered product categories, making it distinct from the only sibling tool which is a specific migration guide.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.